-The orientation weeks in Paris offer students the opportunity to become more comfortable navigating the city at their own rhythm, to ease into their new housing, to listen and speak French intensively and regularly, as well as to meet French people whom the VWPP invites to these activities.
+The orientation weeks in Paris offer students the opportunity to become more comfortable navigating the city at their own rhythm, to ease into their new housing and French university campuses, to listen and speak French intensively and regularly, as well as to meet French people whom the VWPP invites to these activities.

 Students also have time to visit Parisian sites and monuments during their first weeks in Paris and are provided with a list of sites and museums they are encouraged to visit on their own during the Paris orientation session.
 They are given a stipend to help pay for any entrance fees they have payed to visit museums or monuments, the cost of tickets to see French films, and so on.